OFS/ofs.github.io/docs/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md

 The following server and Intel PAC card are required to run the examples in this guide:

-1. Qualified Intel Xeon <sup>&reg;</sup> server see [Qualified Servers].
+1. Qualified Intel Xeon <sup>&reg;</sup> server see [Qualified Servers](https://www.intel.com/content/www/us/en/products/details/fpga/platforms/pac/d5005/view.html).
 2. Intel® FPGA PAC D5005 with root entry hash erased (Please contact Intel for root entry hash erase instructions).
 The standard Intel® FPGA PAC D5005 card is programmed to only allow the FIM binary files signed by Intel to be loaded.
 The root entry hash erase process will allow newly created, unsigned FIM binary files to be loaded.
-3. Intel® FPGA PAC D5005 installed in the qualified server following instructions in [OFS Getting Started User Guide].
+3. Intel® FPGA PAC D5005 installed in the qualified server following instructions in [OFS Getting Started User Guide](https://ofs.github.io/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005/).

 The steps included in this guide have been verified in the Dell R740 and HPE ProLiant DL380 Gen10 servers.
 # 2. High Level Description